Evercoder/culori/docs/guides/migration.md

 ## Migrating from version 2.x to 3.0

+### Custom identifiers removed from the `color()` syntax

-For better alignment with the CSS Color Level 4 specification, support for the following syntaxes has changed:
+For better alignment with the CSS Color Level 4 specification, support for the following formats has changed:

 * `color(--oklab)` removed in favor of `oklab()`
 * `color(--oklch)` removed in favor of `oklch()`